 Dried Sliced Oranges are very versatile and can be used in many ways.

 - Give as a gift: Dried Sliced Oranges are a great hostess gift or stocking stuffer.
-They also ship well, if you need to ship a gift!
+They also ship well, if you need to ship a gift package!

 - Make a holiday garland or wreath: Dried Sliced Oranges are easy to string together to create a garland, or to add as a wreath decoration.

-- Use as a cocktail garnish: These are great to use as cocktail garnishes and instantly elevate any kind of cocktail.
+- Use as a cocktail garnish: These are great to use as cocktail garnishes and instantly elevate any cocktail.
 Try this Blood Orange Old Fashioned and top with a Dried Sliced Orange!

 - Eat for dessert: These are edible and great to dip in chocolate.
 They are also beautiful on a holiday charcuterie board or in a cookie box!